WelfzTwingoFurs/WegTek3D/README.md

 ############### Raycaster funtime!
 Written by "Welfz Twingo Furs". ###############
 ##################################################################################

-All being re-worked!
+This was re-worked!
 Now, using polygon render rather than a sprite-based one, and using BSP-logic rather than raycaster-logic.
 Not sure if I rename or switch projects now, but we'll see that later!

-VERSION 8 Features:
+VERSION 10 Features:
+-Primitive polygon world with height;
--Field of view;
+-Field of view, draw distance options;
--Resolution multiplier & divider;
 -Screen resizable to any size;
--Tilemap world, tiles of custom format;
--Textured walls;
 -Stretchable scrolling sky texture, floor texture;
 -Changeable textures of any size;
 -Flying up and down;
 -Looking up and down;
--Feet when you look down;
--Viewbobbing, viewrolling, look-scaling options;
+-Viewbobbing, viewrolling;
--Draw distance & fading, depth-shading options;
--NEW experimental polygon-renderer, a WIP.

 Imperfections:
--No in-game options (settings all in editor);
+-No collision;
+-Vertexes behind player (over 90º) cause major distortion;
 -No sprite objects;
--No floors/ceilings;
--1 texture tilemap at a time;
+-Only 1 texture at a time;
--View distortion on movement;
--Line spacing is imprecise;
--Wall textures get fuzzy if near position 0,0;
--Walls with thin collisions don't texture correctly;
--Wall textures only properly flipped on square walls;
--Walls are infinitely tall, can't go over or see what's behind them;
--If view-roll is too high, rendering gets cuts off at borders;
--Messy project, WIP.
+-No Z_Index polygon priority;
+-No coling (Objects behind others still render);
+-Feet when you look down, Resolution multiplier & divider, draw distance fading, depth-shading options, looking up and down scaling, have been deactivated;
+-No in-game options (settings all in editor).

 ##################################################################################

 Controls:
 -WASD / Arrows:   Move, rotate;
 -        Shift:  Strafe (hold);
--  Scroll-lock:  Rotate center;
+-  Scroll-lock:   Rotate (dir);
 -PGup & PGdown: Look up & down;
 -         Home:    Look center;
 - Space & Ctrl:  Fly up & down;
 -          End:     Fly center;
--Enter (press):       View map;
+-Enter (press):       View map.
-- Enter (hold):  View raycasts.

 Debug:
 - F1: /2 screen-size;